duchungluu/nordcloud-gcp/README.md

 kubectl apply -f k8s/
 ```

-4. Check if the k8 is created and accessible. curl loadbalance-EXTERNAL-IP
+4. Check if the k8 is created and accessible. curl loadbalance_EXTERNAL-IP
 ```
 kubectl get services
 ```